Real Name | Aloysius Paulus Maria van Gaal |

 Fact Sheet

-- Wondering what Louis Van Gaal's full name is?
-Louis Van Gaal's full name is Aloysius Paulus Maria van Gaal
+- Wondering what Louis Van Gaal's real name is?
+Louis Van Gaal's real name is Aloysius Paulus Maria van Gaal

-- Louis Van Gaal is a(n) Football Coach, Former Professional Football Player
+- Louis Van Gaal works as a(n) Football Coach, Former Professional Football Player

 - Louis Van Gaal celebrates their birthday on 8-8

-- Louis Van Gaal is 73 years old
+- How old is Louis Van Gaal?
+Louis Van Gaal is 73 years old

 - Louis Van Gaal is a proud parent of 2 kids

-- Louis Van Gaal's kids are Brenda, Renate
+- Louis Van Gaal childrens names are Brenda, Renate

 FAQ